 - If there are flames, NEVER throw water over the pan it will erupt violently spreading the fire.

 - If you have consumed alcohol, do not be tempted to cook with a chip pan.

 Dealing with a Fire in the Kitchen

 The Fire Service usually recommends that if you have a fire in the kitchen, do not take any risks, get everyone out of your home and call the Fire and Rescue Service.
 If you are not sure you can handle the fire or if it is spreading from its starting point then it is almost certainly already too big and you should leave the building.
 If you cannot deal with the fire, close the door on the way out and call 999.

 If it is a deep fat fryer

-- If a pan of food or chip pan catches fire do not attempt to remove from the stove, it could give you terrible burns if incorrectly handled.
+- If a pan of food or chip pan catches fire do not attempt to remove it from the stove, it could give you terrible burns if incorrectly handled.

 - Turn off the heat if it is safe to do so, but never lean over the pan to the controls, switch off the supply at the meter if necessary.